A breakdown of the best fishing tackle to use in Scottish rivers when salmon fishing

 A few years ago switch rods evolved to become lighter and lighter, now there are #2, 3 and 4 weight switch rods and these are referred to as trout Spey rods.
 Generally with the smaller rods, a rule of thumb is that you double the rod weight to calculate the maximum size of fish that you will catch, in other words a #4 weight is ideal for any fish up to about 8 pounds in weight.

-The best tackle for smaller salmon rivers in the Scottish Highlands and West Coast
+The best fishing tackle for smaller salmon rivers in the Scottish Highlands and West Coast

 Common sense applies to what tip to use with what rod and line.
 For example a # 8 weight Scandi line is going to struggle to cast the very heavy sink tips or Versileaders, and there will be some hinging on the cast stroke.
 This is because the Scandi head tapers and there is no mass at the end to move the heavier tip.